Georgia’s Wrongful Death Law

 How do you bring a case arising out of a wrongful death?

 The first claim, called the wrongful death claim, is created by statute.
 This claim is for the “full value of the life of the decedent” from the deceased’s eyes.
 O.C.G.A.§ 51-4-2(a).
-This means that a jury is asked to consider what this person’s life meant from the perspective of the person who died.
+In Georgia, this means that a jury is asked to consider what this person’s life meant from the perspective of the person who died.
 Brock v.
 Wendicamp, 253 Ga.
 App.
 275, 281 (2002).